escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/steady_solver_tutorial.rst

     %End Of Model File+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-  As is apparent, in this case the suggested values for the steady states given in the closed form section exactly mirror or overlap with the steady variables to be searched for using the non-linear root finder specified in the `Manual` section in the model file.
-Whenever this overlap is perfect, the values in the `Closed Form` section will always be interpreted as suggested starting values passed on to the non-linear root finder.
+  As is apparent, in this case the suggested values for the steady states given in the closed form section exactly mirror or overlap with the steady variables to be searched for using the non-linear root finder specified in the `Manual` section in the model file (which means that the latter is a subset of the former).
+Whenever this overlap is of the described subset-type, the values in the `Closed Form` section will always be interpreted as suggested starting values passed on to the non-linear root finder.
 Notice that in this case it is also possible to omit the additional specification of the generic starting values in the `Manual` section alltogether.
 However it is advisable to leave them there to give the program a better way of checking the overlap of the two sets of variables.
-  Whenever they are omitted, this specific case of computing the steady state is triggered whenever the number of suggested starting values in the
-  `Closed Form` section is exactly equal to the number of non-linear equations in the `Manual` section.
+Whenever they are omitted, this specific case of computing the steady state is triggered whenever the number of suggested starting values in the `Closed Form` section is exactly equal to the number of non-linear equations in the `Manual` section.

 Option 5: Finding the steady state by only supplying information in the Closed Form section
 -------------------------------------------------------------------------------------------